 He is one of 83 new members and 16 foreign members elected in 2018.
 There are currently 2,293 members of the NAE.
 Election into the NAE is considered the highest professional distinction accorded an engineer.
 Sukup was elected for his contributions to the design and manufacturing of agricultural equipment for grain handling and storage.

 Sukup is president of Sukup Manufacturing Co. located in Sheffield, Iowa.
 Sukup Manufacturing is the world’s largest family-owned manufacturer of grain bins, dryers, material handling equipment, and pre-engineered metal buildings.
 Sukup became president of the company in 1995.
-His father, Eugene, founded the company in 1963 and is now Chairman of the board.
+His father, Eugene, founded the company in 1963.
 Company sales have increased by a factor of ten since Charles became president.
 The company has added portable grain dryers, grain bins for farm and commercial storage, material handling equipment including bucket elevators and conveyors, and pre-engineered steel buildings to their product line.

 Sukup became the first degreed engineer of his family and the company when he completed his B.S. in agricultural engineering in 1976 from Iowa State University.
 He returned to Iowa State to complete his M.S. in agricultural engineering in 1982.
 After earning his degrees, Sukup returned to the family business and designed in-bin drying equipment, including lines of centrifugal and axial grain drying fans and heaters utilizing a custom-built air flow testing tunnel.
 He holds 12 patents and has been highly influential as past president and current Fellow in the American Society of Agricultural and Biological Engineers (ASABE).
 He continues to serve in leadership roles at the national, state, and local level.